ocaml/v2.ocaml.org/README.md

 * netstring, netclient, equeue-ssl, and rss (for rss2html.ml)
 * lablgtk2 (optional, for the Gtk tutorial)

-If you use opam, the OCaml packages above can be installed by running:
+If you use opam (>= 1.1), the OCaml packages above can be installed by
+running:

     opam install ocamlfind mpp omd ssl ocamlnet ocamlrss